 Education is also at the heart of the activities of the Quatuor Danel.
 An essential part of their mission is to pass on their knowledge, their experience and the musical heritage they received from their own mentors: members of the Amadeus and Borodin Quartets, Fyodor Druzhinin, Pierre Penassou, Walter Levin and Hugh Maguire.
 Since 2005, the Quatuor Danel is quartet in residence at the University of Manchester, where they uphold a tradition of coaching and collaborations with world-renowned musicologists.
 Since 2015, they also teach regularly at the Netherlands String Quartet Academy in Amsterdam.
 They gave classes at the University of California, Los Angeles (UCLA), University of Maryland and Skidmore College, at the Taipei National University of the Arts, at Conservatoire of Music and Dance Lyon the Conservatoires of Lille and Nice and at the Kuhmo Chamber Music Festival.

 The quartet’s current diary will take them to the major concert halls in Brussels, Amsterdam, Paris, London, Madrid, Vienna, Milano, Taipei, Tokyo and New York, but they are also comfortable playing in lesser known intimate venues.
 Quatuor Danel is a regular guest at festivals such as Ottawa, Kuhmo, Cork, Schleswig-Holstein, Bregenz, Schostakowitsch Tage Gorisch, Luzern Zaubersee, Sakharov Festival, Enescu Festival, Fayence, Luberon, Montpellier, Folle Journée de Nantes and Musica Mundi.
-They will be performing the complete Shostakovich and Weinberg cycles at Wigmore Hall and the complete Beethoven cycle in Badenweiler.
-In October 2016, the Quatuor Danel started a 3-year residency at TivoliVredenburg in Utrecht, consisting of concerts, masterclasses, lectures and unusual collaborations with other artists.
+Present seasons the Danel will be featuring a series of quartet cycles around the world: the complete Shostakovich and Weinberg cycles at Wigmore Hall, Muziekgebouw Amsterdam and TivoliVredenburg Utrecht.
+Complete Beethoven cycles sound in Jerusalem, Taipei, Lyon, Badenweiler, Manchester and finally in Utrecht.
+In October 2016, the Quatuor Danel started a 3-year residency in Utrecht, consisting of concerts, masterclasses, lectures and unusual collaborations with other artists.

-Future CD releases of the Quatuor Danel consist of the complete Tchaïkovsky quartets and Sextet ‘Souvenir the Florence’, the Piano Quintet and String Quartet by Franck and a longer term project with the late Beethoven quartets.
+In September the Piano Quintet and String Quartet by Caesar Franck was released with CPO.
+Future CD’s feature the complete Tchaïkovsky quartets and Sextet ‘Souvenir the Florence’, and a longer term project with the late Beethoven quartets.